exerpteam/odin-drop-in/IMPLEMENTATION_PROGRESS.md

 ### State

 The foundational package (`core`) for the Stencil Web Components has been added to the monorepo under `packages/core`.
 This package will house the actual web component implementations.
+The package name in `package.json` is currently "core", and it includes the default Stencil starter component (`my-component`).

 ### Commands Executed & Process